Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

   - If any organization specific logic cannot be captured via other spec items, we recommend you to add to verified queries.
 - Start with a simple and small scope, gradually expanding.
 YAML building is an iterative process.

+For more information about the semantic model, please refer to the [documentation](https://docs.snowflake.com/snowflake-cortex/semantic-model-spec).

 <!-- ------------------------ -->
 ## Conclusion and Resources